Your cart

 Parachute Mattress Reviews

-For context, I am Chris Miller, late thirties, around 5'10" and 185 pounds, a combination sleeper who flips between back and side with occasional short stomach naps.
-Our regular testing crew stayed the same for this round of Parachute mattress reviews.
-Marcus brought the heavier, hotter sleeper perspective.
-Mia represented the petite side sleeper crowd.
-Jenna pulled in couple feedback, with Ethan as her always-moving partner.
-Carlos and Jamal stayed involved in note-taking and design comparisons, even though they did not run full multi-week trials on this one mattress.
+For context, I’m Chris Miller, late 30s, about 5'10" and 185 pounds.
+I’m a combination sleeper—mostly back and side, with the occasional short stomach nap.
+For this round of Parachute reviews, our regular crew stayed the same: Marcus brought the heavier, hot-sleeper perspective; Mia represented petite side sleepers; and Jenna tested it as a couple with Ethan, who moves a lot at night.
+Carlos and Jamal helped with notes and comparisons, even though they didn’t run full multi-week trials on this single model.

-From the perspective of product selection, Parachute currently focuses on a single main mattress model: the Parachute Eco Mattress, a firm innerspring design that uses tempered steel coils, New Zealand wool, and organic cotton instead of foam.
-That narrow lineup changed our approach slightly.
-We decided to treat this mattress as a deep-dive case study, following it through various homes, frames, and sleepers to see where it shines and where it creates friction.
+Parachute currently centers its lineup on one main model: the Parachute Eco Mattress.
+It’s a firm innerspring built with tempered steel coils, New Zealand wool, and organic cotton instead of foam.
+Since there wasn’t a range to compare within the brand, we treated this mattress as a deep-dive case study—moving it through different homes, frames, and sleepers to see where it works and where it creates friction.

 Product Overview